March 22, 2017

 “Many families arrive at the Ronald McDonald House with barely anything and do not know how long they will stay,” Mr. Hagins said.

 Cuddles for Kids and SGA donated the money and items in honor of Steelers Linebacker Arthur Moats and his wife, Shonda, who attended the check presentation.
-Mr. Moats will visit the College for a private event in April.
+Mr. Moats will visit the University for a private event in April.

 In 2006 Mr. Hagins created Cuddles for Kids.
 The nonprofit has since donated more than 107,000 items or roughly $500,000 worth of goods to children’s agencies around the world.
 The organization has sent toys to Haiti, to those living in Mexican orphanages and even had local soldiers transport toys to children in Afghanistan.